ClaudeBot/hubot-youtube-info/README.md

 The script is often coupled with an irc adapter, and will listen to chat for any valid youtube links.
 Simply paste a link, and the bot will do the rest.

+`GOOGLE_API_KEY` environment variable should be set for script to function properly.
+To obtain API key: https://www.youtube.com/watch?v=JbWnRhHfTDA

 ## Summary of changes